edgracilla/sentry-exception-handler/README.md

 # sentry-exception-handler
-S3 Exception Handler Plugin for the Reekoh IoT Platform
+Sentry Exception Handler Plugin for the Reekoh IoT Platform